What "beginner-friendly" means here

 Do these ROM hacks save in-browser?

 Yes — use the 💾 floppy icon to save, then the 📁 folder icon to load your save file later.
+Your progress is stored between sessions.

 Do I need to download anything?